Lasalle & Koch: History

 Lasalle's traces its beginnings to a store opened in 1865 by Jacob Lasalle and Joseph Epstein, at 51 Summit Street.
 In 1883, Joseph Koch joined the business, which relocated to a new store at the corner of Summit and Adams Streets.
 In 1900, the Lasalle & Koch Co. opened a new store at the corner of Jefferson Avenue and Superior Street.
 This store was enlarged several times, and in 1916, ground was broken for a new store at Adams and Huron Streets.

 The Lasalle & Koch Co. opened its flagship downtown Toledo store at 513 Adams Street in 1917.
-The company was purchased by R.H.
-Macy Co. in 1923.
+R.H.
+Macy Co. purchased the company in 1923.

 In November 1927, Lasalle & Koch Co. completed the addition of three upper floors, and to celebrate, commissioned mural artist Arthur Covey to create a series of paintings about Toledo-area industries which were exhibited in the store's display windows.

 Lasalle and Koch retained a great deal of autonomy, with Alfred B. Koch, son of Joseph Koch, serving as president until his untimely death in 1937.
 He was succeeded by another Lasalle and Koch veteran, Louis Epstein.

 During the postwar era, Lasalle's expanded by opening branches in the downtown shopping districts of smaller Northwest Ohio cities: Bowling Green (1945), Tiffin (1947), Sandusky (1949), and Findlay (1955).

 In late 1957 and most of 1958, there was a 13-month-long strike against Lasalle's and two other Toledo department stores, Lamson's and The Lion Store, by the Retail Clerks International Association, which later became the United Food and Commercial Workers.
 The strike was settled by a "Statement of Understanding" under which the striking workers were reinstated to their jobs but the union was not recognized.

-In 1962, Lasalle's opened their first suburban Toledo location, a free-standing store at Toledo's Westgate Center.
+In 1962, Lasalle's opened its first suburban Toledo location, a free-standing store at Toledo's Westgate Center.
 Lasalle's third Toledo store, in the Woodville Mall, east of Toledo in suburban Northwood, opened in 1969.
 It was the first Lasalle's store in an enclosed shopping mall.
 Their fourth Toledo location, the 162,000 sqft.
 North Towne Square store, opened in 1980.